theandrelima/pydantic-serdes/docs/getting_started.md

 Except for the imports and the "*main* guard" we didn't have to do a lot to get instances of our CustomerModel.
 Let's break down what's going on here:

-- line 7 sets the `MODELS_MODULES` environment variable which is an explicit way of informing SerialBus of where to look to find model classes that inherit from **SerialBusBaseModel**.
+- line 7 sets the `MODELS_MODULES` environment variable which is an explicit way of informing pydantic-serdes of where to look to find model classes that inherit from **PydanticSerdesBaseModel**.
 There is an implicit way of doing the same explained in [Configuration & Extensibility](docs/configuration--extensibility.md).
   ***Also, it's worth noting that this is typically something you would ensure to be set in your environment before the code runs.
 It was done like this here for the sake of the example.***